SysKitTeam/docs-securitymanager/activation/activation-faq.md

 ## Is the trial version in any kind limited?

 The trial is the latest released application version containing all available application features.

-## What are the trial limitations?

-There are none limitations.
-Except for the 30 day time limit.
+The only limitation is a 30-day time limit.

 ## What happens during product activation?

-Product activation is a simple step that takes place during registration of your SysKit Security Manager.
+Product activation is a simple step that takes place during the registration of your SysKit Security Manager.
 The users need to enter their product activation data, which is authenticated against the SysKit product activation server to activate the product.
 The entire activation process is quick and easy, and the majority of users will have to perform product activation only once.

 ## Who will be required to activate their products?